makehumancommunity/makehuman-static-website/content/MPFB/Docs/characters/saving.md

 title: "Saving character presets"
 draft: false
 weight: 70
-description: "How to save MPFB characters"
+description: "How to save an MPFB character in Blender: storing it as a human preset for re-use and creating full character bundles for backup or sharing."
 alwaysopen: false
 ---